fatimazahraelaaziz/Stage__DigiUp/README.md

 - private-docker-registry: for the docker registry where we will store the docker images of the application to deploy
 - ngpm: for the reverse proxy
-- mongodb: for tha database
+- mongodb: for the database
 - microk8s: for the cluster kubernetes where the application will be deployed then being accessible from the network